 • Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
 The organization must be established as a legally constituted entity capable of meeting all of the requirements of the PIHP.

-Services provided in the private home of the direct service employee are subject to the checklist and monthly monitoring by the Agency with Choice qualified professional or the Employer of Record.
+• Services provided in the private home of the direct service employee are subject to the checklist and monthly monitoring by the provider agency qualified professional.